JinchaoPan/2QG_IM/README.md

 In practice, the Rossby number $Ro$ is small $(O(10^{-3}))$ in QG model, so a highly refined mesh is required to direct numerical simulation of model, which leads to a time-consuming calculation scheme and requires a significant amount of computational memory.
 To overcome this difficulty, many researchers have introduced the large eddy simulation (LES) technique.

-In our work, we set the Rossby number $Ro$ not too small($Ro$ =1.5) to avoid the requirement of highly refined mesh or LES technology.
+In our work, we set the Rossby number $Ro$ not too small($Ro$ =1.5,0.088) to avoid the requirement of highly refined mesh or LES technology.
 Our objective is to develop an efficient algorithm that is different from traditional direct numerical simulation(DNS).

 ## Quick Start 🚀
 ### Prerequisites
 - MATALB R2022a

+The file "Example1" and "Example2" are contain the code of Example 1 and 2,respectly in section 5 of the manuscript.

+By run the main code mentioned in the file "A_explanation", you can obtain the same results in the section 5.